 1 9 7 4 – 1 9 7 5 (UK)

 58 x 10 minute episodes (black & white)

 30 x 5 minute episodes (colour)

 Captain Pugwash originally appeared in the first 12 issues of Eagle comic, before moving to television, where it debuted on 22 October 1957.

-Pugwash was created and animated by cartoonist John Ryan, and Peter Hawkins (who provided the “flobbalobs” for The Flowerpot Men) performed all the voices.
+The bumbling Captain was created and animated by cartoonist John Ryan and brought to life by Peter Hawkins (who had provided the “flobbalobs” for The Flowerpot Men), who performed all the voices.